Society for Technical Communication: History

 The organization's main journal developed from the TWE Journal to the STWE Review to the STWP Review to Technical Communications to Technical Communication.
 Editors of this journal have included Douglas E. Knight, Allan H. Lytel, A. Stanley Higgins, Frank R. Smith, George Hayhoe, and Menno de Jong.

 Other important leaders in the history of STC include Robert T. Hamlett (first president of ATWE), A. E. Tyler (first president of TPS), Samuel A. Miles (president of the Society of Technical Writers and Editors, which became ATWE's New York chapter in 1955), Vernon R. Root, Robert O. Shockney, and Stello Jordan.
 In 2011, Alan Houser was elected vice president of the organization; per their by-laws, he became president in 2012, and was succeeded by his own vice president Nicky Bleiel in 2013.

-STC's annual publications competition for 2012-2013 was held in Washington, D.C.
-The organization also has branches internationally.
+STC's annual publications competition for 2012–2013 was held in Washington, D.C.
+The organization also had branches internationally.
 On November 12, 2012, STC's branch in India held its 14th annual conference in Bangalore.

 Technical Communication Summit (Annual Conference)

-In May or June of each year, STC holds the Technical Communication Summit, the largest conference for technical communicators in the world.
-The Summit includes over 80 education session broken up into relevant subject areas or tracks; networking events such as the Opening General Session, Welcome Reception, Communities Reception, and Closing Lunch; an Honors Banquet; and an exhibit hall with dozens of companies offering technical communication products or services.
-The Summit also includes preconference education for an additional price.
+In May or June of each year, STC held the Technical Communication Summit, the largest conference for technical communicators in the world.
+The Summit included over 80 education session broken up into relevant subject areas or tracks; networking events such as the Opening General Session, Welcome Reception, Communities Reception, and Closing Lunch; an Honors Banquet; and an exhibit hall with dozens of companies offering technical communication products or services.
+The Summit also included preconference education for an additional price.

+The final summit was held in Bloomington, Minnesota, from May 14 to 17, 2024, at the Radisson Blu hotel.

 Other education

-In addition to the Technical Communication Summit, STC offers online education both to its members and nonmembers, with members receiving discounted registration rates.
-STC offers both live and recorded online education.
+In addition to the Technical Communication Summit, STC offered online education both to its members and non-members, with members receiving discounted registration rates.
+STC offered both live and recorded online education.

 STC Honors

-STC recognizes outstanding individuals by conferring the titles of Fellow, Associate Fellow, and Honorary Fellow.
+STC recognized outstanding individuals by conferring the titles of Fellow, Associate Fellow, and Honorary Fellow.
 STC's Honorary Fellow for 2009 was "Jimmy Wales, the co-founder of Wikipedia."

-STC also sponsors honorary societies for technical communication students with a grade point average of 3.5 or above:
+STC also sponsored honorary societies for technical communication students with a grade point average of 3.5 or above: